vipulnaik/diet-exercise-health/events/2025/2025-activity-tracker.md

 ## 2025-09-27

-On Saturday 2025-09-27, In the late morning, I made a trip to downtown Berkeley.
+On Saturday 2025-09-27, in the late morning, I made a trip to downtown Berkeley.
 I first stopped at Citibank to get $50 worth of quarters.
 I then went to Trader Joe's for my usual food purchases, recorded [here](../../sql/food_purchases_2025.sql).

+## 2025-10-01

+On Wednesday 2025-10-01, in the evening, I made an administrative trip.
+After the trip, I stopped by at Walgreens to purchase acetaminophen (my existing stock was expiring) and paper towels.